5 from 2 votes

 This post may include affiliate links.
 Thank you for your support.

-Overhead plate of grilled shrimp on a plate with lemon wedges.
+A large plate full of grilled shrimp with lemon wedges on the side.

 Ingredients measured out to make grilled shrimp: salt, pepper, cayenne pepper, lemon, onion powder, Italian seasoning, shrimp, garlic and olive oil.